Breast Cancer Survivorship Topics

 Follow-up care after breast cancer treatment with your oncology team may include:

-During follow-up visits, your doctor will ask you about any signs, symptoms or concerns you may have.
-If you have symptoms or concerns in between appointments, reach out to your doctor.
+During follow-up visits, your doctor will ask you about any symptoms, concerns or questions you may have.
+If something comes up in between appointments, reach out to your doctor.

-Once breast cancer treatment ends, most side effects go away.
-However, you may have some long-term effects.
-New side effects may occur months or even years after treatment ends.
-These long-term and new side effects may be called late effects.
+Although many side effects go away after you complete treatment for breast cancer, you may have some long-term effects.
+New side effects may occur months or even years later.
+These long-term and new side effects are called late effects.

 Possible late effects of breast cancer treatment include (in alphabetical order):